 Key findings from the survey are provided below.

 - Three out of 10 individuals believe their community is at risk of flooding.
 Since the first annual survey was conducted in 2010, awareness of flood risk among the general population of survey respondents has consistently remained between 30% and 40%.

 - Fewer than one in 10 respondents characterized their community as having a “high” risk of flooding.

 - Few Americans surveyed believe that their home is at risk of flooding.
-When asked, 10% of survey respondents said they believe their residence is at risk.
+When asked, 10% of survey respondents said they believed their residences were at risk.

 - Residents of Risk MAP communities expressed a greater awareness of flood risk.

-- The majority of respondents who had not reduced their hazard risk decided not to act because they did not believe their home was at risk.
-Of the 294 respondents who had not taken any mitigation actions, 72% did not believe their primary residence was at risk, 14% believed they could not afford the cost of taking action and 4% were not sure of what actions to take (and the remaining 10% were “other”).
+- The majority of respondents who did not reduce their hazard risk decided not to act because they did not believe their homes were at risk.
+Of the 294 respondents who did not take any mitigation actions, 72% did not believe their primary residence was at risk, 14% believed they could not afford the cost of taking action, and 4% were not sure of what actions to take.
+The remaining 10% were “other.”
 Among this same group of respondents, 19% indicated that they intended to take mitigation action in the year ahead.

 - People overwhelmingly prefer local media as a source of information about flood risk in general.
 Eight out of 10 survey respondents identified “local media” (e.g., newspapers, TV, radio) as one of the top three ways they would like to receive information about flood risk.